Unlock the Key to Career Advancement with PMP Certification - Simplilearn Leads the Way!

-So in case you’re exploring the possibility of becoming an entry level project manager or looking to develop your skills and move up as a senior project manager, here’s all you need to make an informed decision regarding project manager salaries.
-We’ll compare the project manager salary difference between certified and non-certified project managers around the world and show you how to start scaling up your career today.
+If you’re exploring the possibility of becoming an entry level project manager or looking to develop your skills and move up as a senior project manager — we’ve got the salary information you need to start scaling up your career today.

-Where you decide to work has a direct impact on how much you make, based on such factors as demand and the cost of living in a particular region.
-To make the big bucks, Australia is where you’ll find the best compensation.
-In the land down under, a project manager salary is highest on average to the tune of $134,658 annually.
+Where you decide to work has a direct impact on how much you make.
+This is largely due to factors such as demand for the role and the cost of living in the particular region.
+To make the big bucks, Switzerland is where you’ll find the best compensation.
+A project manager’s salary in Switzerland is on average 130,000 CHF (or $130,966 USD) annually.

-Switzerland averages a close second at $133,605 per year.
-The average annual project manager salary in the UK is £45,000.
-The average project manager salary in India is over 12 lakhs per annum.
-On the other hand, a project manager in Canada earns over C$82K annually.
+The United States averages a close second at $112,000 per year.
+The average annual project manager salary in Australia is 142,000 AUD (or $108,593 USD), a project manager in Canada earns over C$82K annually, and a project manager salary in India averages ₹1.563M.

 Finally, you can reach a senior project manager salary once you’ve acquired at least six years of work experience.
-Project managers make $110K per year in the US, which is one of the highest project manager salaries around the globe.
-Hawaii, on the other hand, doesn’t even break six figures with an average senior project manager salary of $98,403.
+Senior project managers make $123K per year in the US, which is one of the highest project manager salaries around the globe.

 3. Education and Certification

-If you have to begin your project management career out of necessity, for instance, your boss needs someone to manage a project, but you work in an entirely different role, and project management isn’t your specialty, you may self-teach and use resources like informative articles, videos, and free courses.
+If project management isn’t your specialty, you may self-teach and use resources like informative articles, videos, and free courses.
 While this is an excellent way to start exploring the world of project management, certification is the foundation of a lucrative career.
-However, you must note that project managers with Project Management Professional (PMP) certification beat out their non-certified peers by up to 16 percent.

 Project Manager Responsibilities